spollard/josh-works.github.io/_pages/about.md

 Writing here is purely an exercise to improve my own thinking.
 It'll be ugly.
 [I'm OK with this]({{ site.baseurl }}{% link _posts/2015-07-22-type-publish-done.md %}).

 Comments/questions/criticisms?
-I'm thompsonjoshd at google's popular email service.
+I'm `thompsonjoshd` at Google's popular email service.

 I'm other places on the interwebz, too: